 Converters

-constructor accepts a custom adapter class that handles serialization of HTTP request properties and deserialization of HTTP response objects:
+The converter parameter of the uplink.Consumer constructor accepts a custom adapter class that handles serialization of HTTP request properties and deserialization of HTTP response objects:

-Starting with version v0.5, some out-of-the-box converters are included automatically and don't need to be explicitly provided through the converter
+Starting with version v0.5, some out-of-the-box converters are included automatically and don't need to be explicitly provided through the converter parameter.
+These implementations are detailed below.

 Marshmallow

-Uplink comes with optional support for marshmallow
+Uplink comes with optional support for marshmallow.

 uplink.converters.MarshmallowConverter